electron/electron/docs/development/pull-requests.md

 It is a recommended best practice to keep your changes as logically grouped as possible within individual commits.
-There is no limit to the number of commits any single Pull Request may have, and many contributors find it easier to review changes that are split across multiple commits.
+There is no limit to the number of commits any single pull request may have, and many contributors find it easier to review changes that are split across multiple commits.

 ```text